Gifting Atlanta Experiences This Holiday Season

 Monthly Gift Subscriptions

-Monthly gift subscriptions can be a popular idea as well, as these are the gifts that continue to give throughout the year.
+Monthly gift subscriptions can be a popular idea as well, as these are the gifts that continue to be given throughout the year.
 There is a large variety of types of these, but some popular ones include:

-Little Passports: described as a subscription that “ignites curiosity, explore new ideas and places, and celebrate cultures with globally inspired experiences, hands-on art and science activities, and stories for kids ages 3-10”, prices vary depending on age range and length of subscription (monthly, 6 months, or 12 months).
+Little Passports: described as a subscription that “ignites curiosity, explores new ideas and places, and celebrates cultures with globally inspired experiences, hands-on art and science activities, and stories for kids ages 3-10”, prices vary depending on age range and length of subscription (monthly, 6 months, or 12 months).

 Raddish: this cooking subscription is a surefire way to get the kids interested in trying new foods and helping in the kitchen.